Inside: Expecting a baby boy? Buckle up! Here are 48 things you need to know about being a boy mom

 29. Boys are protectors

-They may fight with one another but when an outsider picks on one of their own, they will stand up for their brother.
+Boys will fight with one another but when an outsider picks on one of their own, your first son will stand up for his younger brothers and vice versa.
 They will stand up for you, too, if they ever feel the need.
+And it’s a very good thing.

 30. Boys are full of energy